-In February 2001, Mayhew joined the Lions’ front office as senior director of football administration/staff counsel.
+Mayhew originally joined the Lions’ front office in February, 2001, as senior director of football administration/staff counsel.
 He was promoted to senior vice president of football administration/legal affairs on February 3, 2003, and on October 14, 2004, he was appointed senior vice president and assistant general manager.

 Along with free agency and the draft, Mayhew utilizes every resource, including trades and the league’s waiver wire process, year-round to improve the team’s roster from top to bottom.

 Significant change to the team’s roster over the past four seasons underscores Mayhew’s 24/7 philosophy and approach to improving the team’s roster.
 Only three players remain from the 2008 roster when Mayhew began overseeing its development.

 In 2011, Mayhew’s approach paid dividends when the Lions won 10 regular-season games for the first time since 1995 and also earned a playoff berth for the first time since 1999.
 Only twice in the team’s previous 78 seasons had a Lions team won more than 10 regular-season games (11 in 1962 and 12 in 1991).
 That season marked only the sixth time the team won 10 games in the regular season.